arham-saif/cofi_website/content/tech.md

 ---

-If you have any questions about our development and deployment process, get in touch via our [contant page](/contact).
+If you have any questions about our development and deployment process, get in touch via our [contact page](/contact).